 Lentil soup is the quintessential plant-based-yet-normal soup.
 All types of eaters will like it, and meat is not missed because it’s comforting, hearty, flavorful and protein-y from the lentils.

-It’s starting to get cold, and since my husband is working from home right now, I have been actually making lunch sometimes (as opposed to eating peanut butter toast or fruit, or hoping we have leftovers).
-A simple soup like this is perfect to cook up for lunch.
+A simple soup like this is perfect to cook up for lunch or dinner.
+You can even put it in the Instant Pot ahead of time.
 I love that it doesn’t require any special ingredients that I have to shop for.
 I usually always have these ingredients on hand, which is one of the best parts of this recipe.

 The garlic and onion in this soup are particularly good for cold and flu season.
 Eat up!